mayank99/open-props-scss/package/README.md

 # open-props-scss

-**Problem**: [Open Props](https://open-props.style/) is super awesome but it's all runtime unless you use JIT.
+**Problem**: [Open Props](https://open-props.style/) is super awesome but it's all runtime unless you use postcss-jit-props.
 Sometimes you just want to use a color or two without bringing in the whole thing or configuring anything.

 **Solution**: Sass variables!
 Import the whole thing, use only what you need, the rest will get compiled away.